yukun-dong/how-to/Respond-to-chat-commands-in-Teams.md

 1. Use `MessageBuilder.attachAdaptiveCard` to render the template with dynamic card data

 You can also add new cards if appropriate for your application.
 Please follow this [sample](https://aka.ms/teamsfx-adaptive-card-sample) to see how to build different types of adaptive cards with a list or a table of dynamic contents using `ColumnSet` and `FactSet`.

 <p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>

+## Access Microsoft Graph

+If you are responding to a command that needs access to Microsoft Graph, you can leverage single sign on to leverage the logged-in Teams user token to access their Microsoft Graph data.
+Read more about how Teams Toolkit can help you [add SSO](https://aka.ms/teamsfx-add-sso) to your application.

+<p align="right"><a href="#How-to-create-a-command-response-bot">back to top</a></p>